 If there is no right of withdrawal, this must be stated in the confirmation.
-For more information on the right of withdrawal, see point 1.4 below.
+(More information on the right of withdrawal to be found further below in this document.)

 9.4 When does the consumer have a right of withdrawal?